Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 The DNS server will ask the authoritative DNS server, that will provide the IP of `www.mysite.com`.
 The DNS server will cache this IP address and return it to the browser.

+**DNSSEC** (Domain Name System Security Extensions) is a suite of extensions adding security to the DNS.
+DNSSEC addresses vulnerabilities in the DNS and provides a means to authenticate the origin and integrity of DNS data.

 #### Types of DNS Records

 - **A / AAAA** : convert a domain name into an IPv4 or IPv6 address